Veedu Theda

-Veedu Theda (He is different) is a 2011 Indian Telugu-language action film directed by Chinni Krishna and produced by Chakri Chigurapati under Lakshmi Narasimha Entertainments banner.
-It stars Nikhil Siddharth and Pooja Bose.
+Veedu Theda (He is different) is a 2011 Indian Telugu-language action romantic comedy film directed by Chinni Krishna and produced by Chakri Chigurapati under Lakshmi Narasimha Entertainments banner.
+It stars Nikhil Siddharth and Puja Banerjee.
 Released on 18 November 2011, the film became moderately successful at the box office, and went on to run for 50 days at select centers.
 In 2012, the film was dubbed and released in Hindi as Panjaa The Tiger.

 Plot

 Katthi Seenu (Nikhil Siddharth) is a carefree and brash youngster from Tirupati, who lives with his sister (Hema) and her husband (Krishna Bhagavaan).
 A chance meeting with Love Kumar (Ali) leads him to Bheemavaram, where he comes across Meghana (Pooja Bose).
 It is love at first sight for Seenu but Meghana does not reciprocate his feelings.

 As the story progresses, it is revealed that Meghana has a past that is connected to the notorious don Liquor Shankar (Sayaji Shinde) and a jailed convict Das (Suman).
 They start pursuing Meghana and it is now up to Seenu to step in as her saviour.